eugenehuanggy/angular-squire/README.md

 `enableSanitizer(isEnabled)` (default: true) should we sanitize all html? only safe attributes and tags which the editor can create are allowed by default.
 Change behavior via methods above
 `setButtonDefaults(obj)` object containing default button visibility for all editors.
 See 'Changing which buttons show on editor' section for key names

+# html sanitization
+input is sanitized if you include [sanitize.js]( https://github.com/gbirke/Sanitize.js), which is a dependency in bower, so you will have it on hand.

 # changing the template

 If you want to change the editor's template html, you can do so by putting your custom template into